The Mother of the Market

 It is not surprising, then, that somewhere along the way Shaw was given the name the Mother of the Market.
 “Because I was helping so many people, I got nicknamed Mama,” Shaw says with a laugh.
 “I guess it’s just because your mom is the one you go to.”

-Last year Pike Place Market Foundation granted $34,122 in emergency assistance to help 60 members of the Market community secure or maintain their housing and livelihood.
-Help support the Market you love to ensure it remains a thriving, caring community.
-Donate now at pikeplacemarketfoundation.org.
+In 2017, Pike Place Market Foundation granted $34,122 in emergency assistance to help 60 members of the Market community secure or maintain their housing and livelihood.